wichert/xlocale/README.rst

 ================

 `Locale.use()`
   Switch the locale for the current thread.
-This will also return a Locale instance for the previously active locale.

 `Locale.name(mask)`
   Return the name for a locale category. ``mask`` is a bitmask of locale